The Official Kraft Art; A spiritual healing

 (From the top ...So it shouldn't be too surprising when landscapes and waveforms appear in my abstracts.)

-During the year leading up to this series, I often woke between two and three a.m. with a distinct urge to open YouTube.
+For a year I woke between two and three, not anxious, not restless.
+More like a tap on the shoulder that would not stop.
 In those quiet hours I stumbled across videos of people using “flow acrylics” to make fast art and glossy tabletops.
-I’d had witching-hour inspirations before, so I went with it.
+Night has always been when messages arrive cleanest.
+I've learned to trust it and go with it.

 A few weeks later, an almost physical demand to create took hold.
 I built a small studio for flow painting and began experimenting on small panels.
-Over time I developed a repeatable technique I call the Intentional Flow Method.
+I learned how to set the conditions and then step aside.
+That became the Intentional Flow Method.

-For six months I painted day and night.
-When problems appeared, answers arrived by morning.
+For six months I painted without a clock.
+If I hit a wall, I slept, and the fix was there when I woke, waiting.
 The work settled into me until the process became instinctive.
 I didn’t analyze it.
 I followed my intuition.
 It was serene and electric at once.

 When I finally stepped back, I saw what had happened.
 My earlier series, Ethereal, carried scars from illness.
 Scratches, cuts, and tension in every line.
 The new In the Flow pieces moved easily, without resistance.
 It amused me that the paint itself was called flow acrylics.
-The universe, I’ve learned, enjoys a corny pun.
+The universe has a sense of humor, and it is not subtle.

 When it was over, I sat outside under heavy clouds, hair loose, a red scrunchie in my hand.
 I asked, “What should I do with this?”
-The answer came: “Put it on your big toe.”
+The answer came: ‘Put it on your big toe.’
+I lost it.
+Full body laughter.

 When I came home, life settled into a quieter rhythm.
 No alcohol.
 No red meat.
 No vow.
 Just a knowing.
 My husband accepted it easily.